AD-Blue/cookbook/README.md

-Note: Current work in progress

 #About
-A simple cookbook site for practicing with the MERN stack.
+A simple cookbook site for practicing with the MERN stack and Chakra UI.

+You can view the site at https://aa-cookbook.herokuapp.com/